Home > Immigration Procedures > Completing the Forms > General Guidance for Filing

 General Guidance for Filing

-USCIS relies exclusively on plain old, printed documents.
+USCIS still relies on printed documents for many of its petitions.
 In fact, USCIS requires only original signatures on its forms (although they are now accepting "reproduced original" signatures), which can otherwise be downloaded, copied, etc. but make sure the original copy has an indisputably original signature in the required places.
-Any material not in English must be accompanied by an English translation or summary (word for word translations are not always necessary to prove your point), together with this certification:
+Any material not in English must be accompanied by a full English translation.
+The translator must sign a certification that the English language translation is complete and accurate, and that they are competent to translate from the foreign language into English.
+The certification must also include their signature, printed name, the signature date, and their contact information:

-I, [name], certify that I am fluent/conversant in the English and [language] languages, and that the above/attached document(s) is/are an accurate translation(s) of the original document.
+I, [name], certify that I am competent to translate from __________ into English, and that the English language translation is/are a complete and accurate translation(s) of the original document.

 Any responsible person can sign the certification.